momentum-mod/website/server/README.md

 ```
 docker compose up -d
 ```
-This will build and start only the MySQL, MinIO containers.
+This will build and start only the PostgreSQL, MinIO containers.

 Finally, back in the `website/server` directory, you should be ready to start the full API with one of the various NPM scripts (see package.json), for example to have Prisma initialise the DB and the start the Node app, use